abbasnake/custom-interval-timer/README.md

 - porper testing atleast on Android
 - if user sets one of timers to 00:00, ignore it
 - style timer numbers to always be the same width
+- if progress bar exceeds a certain aount of circles then just display as numbers